Jeff D Merrell

 BiographyJeff Merrell is Associate Director of the Master's Program in Learning & Organizational Change (MSLOC).
 He teaches MSLOC 430 Creating and Sharing Knowledge, which focuses on understanding organizational knowledge sharing and the role played by collaboration technology.
-Jeff also co-leads the project-based Practicum course and oversees the development of new Practicum projects with for-profit and not-for-profit organizations.
+Jeff also co-leads the project-based course MSLOC 460 Discovering and Designing Innovation, and MSLOC's Designing for Organizational Effectiveness Certification program.

 |2006||MS, Learning and Organizational Change||Northwestern University|

 |1989||MBA, Marketing||Northwestern University Kellogg Graduate School of Management|

 Selected PublicationsScott, Kimberly S.; Sorokti, Keeley H.; Merrell, Jeffrey D. (April, 2016).
 Learning “beyond the classroom” within an enterprise social network system.
 The Internet and Higher Education: 75-90.

 Scott, Kimberly S.; Sorokti, Keeley H.; Merrell, Jeff D. (April, 2015).
 Learning Beyond the Classroom: Designing an Enterprise Social Networking System to Support a Program-Wide Community of Inquiry.
 AERA 2015 Conference Proceedings.